Protect frontend and backend routes

 }

-which enforces that its child components can only be rendered if the user has the admin role.
+which enforces that its child components render only if the user has the admin role.

 In the AdminRoute

-wrapper to ensure that the session exists.
-We also add the UserRoleClaim
+wrapper ensures that the session exists.
+The UserRoleClaim

 component which checks if the validators pass or not.
-If all validation passes, we render the props.children
+If all validation passes, the props.children

-component.
-If the claim validation has failed, it will display the AccessDeniedScreen
+component renders.
+If the claim validation has failed, it displays the AccessDeniedScreen

 component instead of rendering the children.
-You can also pass your own custom component to the accessDeniedScreen
+You can also pass a custom component to the accessDeniedScreen

 prop.